Problemas Conocidos

 Some teams have seen this happen only when the robot is operated wirelessly, but not when operated via USB or ethernet tether.
 Some potential mitigations:

-1. Try relocating the robot radio to a better location (high in the robot and away from motors or large amounts of metal).
+Try relocating the robot radio to a better location (high in the robot and away from motors or large amounts of metal).
+Follow the manufacturer’s recommended mounting

-2. Measure your robot’s bandwidth and ensure you have margin to the 4 Mbps bandwidth limit
+Measure your robot’s bandwidth and ensure you have margin under the 7 Mbps bandwidth limit

-4. Update the Wi-Fi drivers for the computer.
+Update the Wi-Fi drivers for the DS computer.

 Some teams have seen this happen due to software that is running on the driver station (such as Autodesk updater or Discord).
 Some potential mitigations: